-ATRiCS Advanced Traffic Solutions GmbH was established in 2001 and is a fully privately owned German company.
+ATRiCS Advanced Traffic Solutions GmbH was established in 2001 and is since 2020 a member of the Frequentis Group.
 Both founders of ATRiCS are the company's directors until today.
 Our team has grown over the years, but all our colleagues with their many years of ATM system experience are still onboard.
 We believe that automation is key to addressing current and future challenges in air traffic management.
 This belief has shaped our product and services portfolio.
 ATRiCS offers airport-specific software solutions and consultancy services.
 ATRiCS products are used all over the world, wherever benchmarks are being set in the fields of modern integrated controller working positions, tower automation and taxi operations management.
 ATRiCS systems are used for individual route planning and guidance at transport hubs in Asia and the Middle East alongside with A-CDM applications geared at leveraging the optimal utilisation of existing infrastructure.
 ATRiCS supports the introduction of operational traffic systems with a wide portfolio of simulation and validation tools.

 Wolfgang Hatzack, Chairman and CEO